vstradaa/MIT-6.001.x/Week One/06.04.2020/notes.md

 When operating with ints and floats the fuller form is what dominates.
 Meaning that if you add an int with a float the result will be a float.
 Think of it this way.
 3.3 + 3 is going to be 6.3 so it makes sense that 3.00000000000001 + 3 equals 6.00000000000001 and by that knowledge 3.0 + 3 equals 6.0.
 If they're both ints then the answer is an int!

+# Simple Operations

+When doing operations in pythong remember PEMDAS!
+The python interpreter will follow these rules by heart and if you don't specify hierarchy, your code might fall with a semantic error (An unintended meaning is given to your program).

+In normal operations without parenthesis, all code will be executed from left to write as you would in a normal math problem!